Hikes, Hiking, Kids, Missouri

 8 a.m. to 5 p.m.

-The park can get very busy on summer weekends.
-I recommend visiting early or a weekday if possible.
+• The park can get very busy on summer weekends.
+I recommend visiting early, a weekday, or during the off season if possible.

 Other recommended hikes in the area include Johnson’s Shut Ins, Taum Sauk Mountain, Shepherd Mountain, and Hughes Mountain Area.